nataliaermurachi/learn_python_basics/README.md

 `print("Hello" + " " + "World")  -> #Hello World!`

-To concatenamte a string with a number we must to convert the number to a string using `str()` function :
+To concatenate a string with a number we must to convert the number to a string using `str()` function :

 ```
 birthday_string = "I am "